Don't Stash Your Cash at Home

 Chances are, you or someone you know is probably a little leery of the financial system.
 In fact, they may even be using their home as their own personal bank vault.
 While most consumers are using financial institutions for their savings, some people do not trust the financial system with their hard-earned cash.

-According to a 2015 survey conducted by American Express, 29% of consumers are stashing cash outside of financial institutions, and of those people, 53% are hiding it in a secret location.
+According to a 2017 Consumer Financial Literacy Survey, 29% of consumers are stashing cash outside of financial institutions, and of those people, 53% are hiding it in a secret location.
 These locations may include: under the mattress, in a safe, or even buried in the yard!
 To some, this may seem safer, but in reality, it is not.

 Hiding money in your home may sound tempting to some, but it actually poses a larger risk to consumers than it does depositing it to a financial institution.